Anatomy of a review comment

 - Heading line.
 A glyph plus the verdict in bold (

 PASS,ADVISORY,FAIL) plus an inline count breakdown.
-The count is visible in email digests even if everything below is stripped. - Summary.
+The count comes first so it survives truncated or plain-text renderings of the comment. - Summary.
 One AI-written paragraph describing the essence of the review.
-Capped at roughly 300 characters; written by Pass 2.
+Capped at roughly 300 characters.

 - Finding bullets.
 Each bullet carries a severity glyph, a bold